top of page

 Denver Center for the Performing Arts (Denver, CO)

-The Kilstrom Theatre (Formerly The Space)
+Kilstrom Theatre

-ARTISTIC TEAM:
+TEAM:

-NYC Casting: Bass/Valle Casting
+NYC Casting: Gama Valle, Bass/Valle Casting

 AUDITION DATES: